ramin-raeisi/ev-fil-zk/README.md

 - `FIL_ZK_CUSTOM_GPU`

     Allows adding a GPU that is not in the tested list.
-This requires researching the name of the GPU device and the number of cores in the format ["name:cores"].
+This requires providing the name of the GPU device and the number of cores in the format ["name:cores"].

     ```rust
     // Example